JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 `[0, 1, 2, 3, 4, 5]`

 and two dimensions having sizes 3 and 2.
 The first stride is always 1.
-The second stride is the previous dimenions' size: 3 in this example.
+The second stride is the previous dimensions' size: 3 in this example.
 So our strides are 1 and 3.
 There is no grouping to be done for a dimensions of stride one, so the first and only step is to group elements into groups of 3 (the larger stride):